HL7/phd/input/pagecontent/ProfileConsumers.md

 The above information exposes no personal health information as only the organization responsible for the patient has the dictionary that can relate these codes to a given person.

 An example of a Patient.identifier following the XDSb notation is given below:
-{% fragment Patient/patientExample-1 JSON BASE:identifier %}
+{% fragment Patient/patientExample-1 JSON EXCEPT:identifier %}

 An example of an unknown patient using the Version 2 Table 0004 patient class code system is given below:
-{% fragment Patient/patientExample-2 JSON BASE:identifier %}
+{% fragment Patient/patientExample-2 JSON EXCEPT:identifier %}